Let’s look at how TLC’s proven drainage systems protect your foundation, your lawn, and ultimately, your home value

 How Drainage Problems Devalue a Home

-Even minor surface water problems — like soft lawns and dead grass — give the impression of poor maintenance.
+Even minor surface water problems, such as soft lawns and dead grass, give the impression of poor maintenance.
 When appraisers see standing water or erosion, they flag it.
 When inspectors find foundation moisture, it’s a red alert.

 A $5,000 drainage fix today can save you from a $50,000 foundation repair or a price reduction when it’s time to sell.